dragospascariu/skills-github-pages/index.md

-# Welcome to My Website

 ## About Me
 Hi!
-I'm [Your Name], and this is my little corner of the internet.
+I'm Dragos, and this is my little corner of the internet.
 Here, I share my thoughts, projects, and anything else that sparks my curiosity.

 ## What You'll Find Here
 - **Blog Posts** – Insights, tutorials, and stories on topics I'm passionate about.